alexluke/bnj-presentation/script.md

 touches.

 The Thistle database can track every event someone does on a page or email, even if we aren't showing it on the dashboard.
-We can go go in and pull reports as needed.
+We can go in and pull reports as needed.
+If anyone is interesting in the other types of data we have, please let us know.

 Leads can be distributed out of Thistle in any format and on any schedule.
 Most commonly we send out a daily spreadsheet during a campaign, but we can also send an email to a specific sales rep as soon as someone responds.

-We can also pushes leads into any system that can accept them.
+We can also intergrate into any system that can accept them.
 We've integrated with Marketo, Eloqua, Salesforce, Siebel, Aprimo, Webex and I'm sure many more.

 ## Recent Features